Kh4oS/MagnusLabsInc/README.md

 For more information on how Git and GitHub work, check out: <a href="https://guides.github.com/">GitHub Guides</a>

 The main contributors to this project are:
-- EVE Name: Vikros Crendraven // GitHub: <a href="https://github.com/Kh4oS">Kh4oS</a>
+- EVE Online Name: Vikros Crendraven // GitHub: <a href="https://github.com/Kh4oS">Kh4oS</a>
-- EVE Name: Leviston Forkhammer // GitHub: TBD
+- EVE Online Name: Leviston Forkhammer // GitHub: TBD

 Send a **game mail** to these characters if you'd like to be added as a permanent collaborator to the Wiki - we'll work out a time for a meeting to discuss what we